hennastone/multiclient-chatroom-in-c/README.md

 # Multiclient Chatroom
-It's a multiclient chatroom in c using sockets and multithreading.
+It's a multiclient chatroom in c that using sockets and multithreading.
 It works with a client and a server module.
 Server keeps the message if the target client is offline; if the client is online, it will forward the message to the client.
-When a client connect to the server again it will receive the messages that server kept while the client is offline.
+When a client connect to the server again, it will receive the messages that server kept while the client is offline.

 ## Instructions
 * BEGIN <name>: Begin the chat session.